Oral sex, STIs,... and braces

 Help me quickly, please, because it also is very painful to urinate, let alone have any sexual activity.
 I was also wondering if there was a risk in contracting any STDs from this occurrence.
 I would really appreciate any advice you can give me.

 Dear Reader and Painful penis,

-In order to prevent a braces mishap during oral sex in the future, take things slowly, gently, and cautiously.
-Avoid sudden movements.
-Communicating with each other is key — continually check-in with each other by asking "Is this okay?" (in your own words or phrases) throughout pleasuring, to keep the action going without pain.
-If you decide not to take your partner's penis into your mouth, your lips, tongue, saliva, and breath can be other wonderful sources of pleasure.
-For some ideas about ways to give and receive pleasure other than oral sex, check out What is outercourse? or browse Planned Parenthood’s list of sexual activities.
+In order to prevent a braces mishap during oral sex in the future, it’s a good idea to take things slowly, gently, cautiously, and avoid sudden movements.
+Communicating with each other is key — continually check-in with each other by asking, "Is this okay?" (in your own words or phrases) throughout the experience, to keep the action going without pain.
+You and your partner can also brainstorm other possibilities, sexual or otherwise, to keep the spice alive.
 Wishing you safe and pleasurable exploration ahead!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?